localjo/resume/README.md

  ### Full Stack Engineer
  _[Sparkart Group, Inc](http://www.sparkart.com/) (June 2014 to June 2017)_

-- Created software solutions for clients like [Bon Jovi](http://bonjovi.com/), [Janet Jackson](https://www.janetjackson.com/), [Jason Aldean](https://www.jasonaldean.com/), [Carrie Underwood](https://www.carrieunderwood.fm/), [The Immunity Project](http://www.immunityproject.org/), [Space Tango](http://www.spacetango.com), [UFC](https://www.ufcfightclub.com/), startups, nonprofits and more.
-- Streamlined the workflow of my team by writing hundreds of build scripts, command line tools, chatbots and more for the Front End Developers on the team.
+- Built tools including build scripts, command line interfaces, chatbots and more to support the Front End Developers on the team.
 - Introduced React to our team, which we used to build an app for streaming live [experiment data from ISS](http://www.spacetango.com/), and a web crawler for lawyers to track IP infringements.
+- Maintained Sparkart apps for clients like [Bon Jovi](http://bonjovi.com/), [Janet Jackson](https://www.janetjackson.com/), [Jason Aldean](https://www.jasonaldean.com/), [Carrie Underwood](https://www.carrieunderwood.fm/), [The Immunity Project](http://www.immunityproject.org/), [Space Tango](http://www.spacetango.com), [UFC](https://www.ufcfightclub.com/), startups, nonprofits and more.

-### Volunteer Developer and Director of Media
+### Developer and Director of Media (Volunteer)
 _[Doulos Discovery School](http://www.jarabacoard.com/es/servicios/item/doulos-discovery-school) (July 2012 to June 2014)_

-- Collaborated with administrators to coordinate a bilingual media strategy to bring thousands of dollars of donations into the organization using web, photo, video and print media.
 - Used web technologies to communicate with stakeholders in multiple countries by designing and developing a responsive website with a CMS, administrating Linode servers, and managing Google Apps for staff.
+- Collaborated with administrators to coordinate a bilingual media strategy to bring donations into the organization using web, photo, video and print media.
 - Designed curriculum for and taught a high school digital communication class.

 ### Front End Engineer